Dancers are busy people –

 9. Grains with olive oil, soy sauce, siracha

 Make grains such as brown rice, quinoa or millet, ahead of time.
 Divide into small portable containers, toss with 1-2 Tbsp. good quality olive oil, a little soy sauce to taste and, if you like spice, try adding a little Siracha sauce (can be found in the Asian section of most supermarkets).
 Take a spoon with you and enjoy!

 Take thin sliced oven-roasted chicken/turkey breast and lay flat.
 Put 1 piece of good quality cheese in the center, along with a slice of avocado and a slice of cucumber…roll it up and enjoy!

 Kathi Martuza is a former professional ballet dancer who spent 15 years dancing with the San Francisco Ballet as a Corps de ballet dancer and with the Oregon Ballet Theatre as a Principal dancer.
-Kathi holds a BA in Performing Arts with an emphasis in dance, is a Certified Pilates instructor and a Certified Health and Nutrition Coach.
+Kathi holds a BA in Performing Arts with an emphasis in dance, is a Certified PEAK Pilates instructor, Certified Health Coach, and licensed True Body Project teacher.
 She is the owner-operator of Empowered Health and Movement, LLC- dedicated to empowering girls and women to feel great IN and ABOUT their bodies through nutrition, movement and self love.
-Kathi helps her clients lose weight, get in shape and just plain feel great.
-Kathi believes wholeheartedly in the innate power women possess and she hopes to empower women towards becoming their happiest, healthiest and most-fulfilled selves.
+Kathi helps her clients with weight loss/management, improving self-esteem and body image, and body conditioning.
+Kathi believes wholeheartedly in the innate power girls and women possess and she hopes to empower them towards becoming their happiest, healthiest and most-fulfilled selves.
 Find out more about Kathi and her work at www.empoweredhealthandmovement.com.